 Lighthouse: Perimeter’s radar tower, located within the Black Hole.
 Useful as a landmark, since the rotating thingy up on top of it is quite distinctive.

-LLC: Limited liability company; Black Rock City, LLC is the legal entity that produces the Burning Man event and is now owned by the non-profit Burning Man Project.
+LLC: Limited Liability Company; Black Rock City, LLC was the legal entity that produced the Burning Man event and is now owned by the non-profit Burning Man Project.

 Man, The: The large, wooden, humaniform statue located at the center of Black Rock City.

 Meal pog: see pog.